refactorsaurusrex/console-progress-bar/README.md

 # Progress Bars for .NET Console Applications

-A simple way to represent the progress of long-running tasks in a C# console apps.
+A simple way to represent the progress of long-running tasks in C# console apps.
 Targets .NET Standard 2.0.

 ## Installation